Educational Pipeline Program

 The Pipeline Program initially served high school students from African American, Hispanic, and financially-disadvantaged backgrounds from Thomas A. Edison and Overbrook High Schools.
 In 2003, the Pipeline Program combined forces with the Netter Center for Community Partnerships to form a strong and enduring relationship with Sayre High School.
 In 2014, the Netter Center began to recruit West Philadelphia High School students to the program.
 In 2016, the Netter Center partnered with Mastery Charter School - Shoemaker Campus, and in 2019, with Paul Robeson High School.
 The program currently works with students from Sayre, West Philadelphia, Mastery-Shoemaker, and Robeson High Schools.

 When the Pipeline Program began, the curriculum was focused on neuroscience.
-Over the years other subjects were trialed: infectious diseases, cardiology, and gastroenterology.
-Today, the Pipeline Program is a comprehensive program that teaches students about gastroenterology in 9th grade, neurology in 10th grade, and cardiology in 11th grade.
-In 2015, the School of Veterinary Medicine joined the program and developed a curriculum for 12th grade.
-In 2021, the Vagelos Program in Life Sciences & Management (LSM) joined the program and developed an LSM curriculum for 11th grade and 12th grade students, to be implemented beginning Fall 2022.
+Over the years other subjects were added: infectious diseases, cardiology, and gastroenterology.
+Today, the Pipeline Program is a comprehensive program that teaches students about neurology in 10th grade, cardiology in 11th grade, and gastroenterology in 12th grade.
+In 2015, the School of Veterinary Medicine joined the program and developed its own curriculum which currently serves as an introduction to human and animal health in the 9th grade.
+In 2021, the Vagelos Program in Life Sciences & Management (LSM) joined the program and developed an LSM curriculum for 11th grade and 12th grade students.

 Acknowledgements